 There's a huge Sainsburys at Bell Green in Sydenham for weekly shops, or locally on Sydenham High Street smaller shops for essentials.

-For nights out, you've decent publs in Sydenham, Forest HIll, Dulwich and Crystal Palace, all within a short car ride.
+For nights out, you've decent pubs in Sydenham, Forest HIll, Dulwich and Crystal Palace, all within a short car ride.

 The name Sydenham (early variations of which include Sypenham, Sibbenham and Cippenham) is possibly derived from the Anglo-Saxon 'Cippas' settlement', meaning the drunkard's settlement.
 During the 6th century the then heavily forested area along the banks of the River Pool was cleared by Saxon or Jutish farmers moving south from Lewisham and the Thames.
 These colonisers settled on high ground near the river at Perry Hill, Bell Green and the eastern end of Sydenham Road.
 The 'drunkard's settlement itself was centred near where Catford Hill now becomes Perry Hill.